-These included housing projects in areas such as Bertrams and Cosmo City, Johannesburg; Olievenhoutbosch, Pretoria; Hlanganani, Springs; and Blythedale outside Durban.
-Multiple housing projects such as these that are designed as mixed-income housing developments ensure cross-subsidisation and achieve inclusive housing objectives.
+These included housing projects in areas such as Bertrams and Cosmo City, Johannesburg; Olievenhoutbosch, Pretoria; Hlanganani, Springs; and Blythedale, outside Durban.
+Multiple housing projects that are designed as mixed-income housing developments ensure cross-subsidisation and achieve inclusive housing objectives.